Announcing our 2019 Annual MomWarrior™ Conference

 Why Attend MomWarrior?

-MomWarrior is a unique event: we bring together influencers, thought-leaders and change-makers for a full-day event to build community and empower you to take action.
-As a platform for social change, we want to support the advancement of women - working moms - so they can thrive in all aspects of their life.
+MomWarrior is a unique event: we are bringing together influencers, leaders, and change-makers for a full-day event to build community and empower YOU to take action.
+We are a platform to support the advancement of women - working moms - so they can thrive in all aspects of their life.
 Attendees will:

 Gain insights from the lens of working mothers and why change with intention matters.

 Learn why intersectionality is an important factor in the workplace.